mmnsports.com

 No. 1 Swiatek Stunned by China's Zheng in Semis at Paris Olympicsillustration

 Iga Swiatek, the world No. 1, entered the Paris Olympics with high expectations of securing a .
-With five Grand Slam titles to her name, including four at Roland Garros, Swiatek had established herself as a formidable competitor on the red clay.
+With five titles to her name, including four at Roland Garros, Swiatek had established herself as a formidable competitor on the red clay.
 She boasted an impressive 25-match winning streak at the venue.

-Her semifinal opponent, Zheng Qinwen, faced a daunting challenge.
+Her semifinal opponent, Qinwen, faced a daunting challenge.
 Despite being 0-6 against Swiatek in previous matches, Zheng entered the match with confidence, aiming to become the first Chinese player to win a singles medal in tennis since the sport's return to the Olympics in 1988.

 Zheng achieved her goal, defeating Swiatek 6-2, 7-5, and earning a place in the gold medal match on Saturday.
 Following her victory, she celebrated by falling onto her back, her red-and-yellow uniform now covered in rust-colored clay.